muratk5n/thirdwave/en/README.md

 WION: "India's first Hydrogen-powered car to be unveiled..
 India's Minister for Road Transport and Highways Mr Nitin Gadkari made a big announcement at WION Climate Summit on March 15"

 ---

-Not cool.. not cool at all

-"@LeeCamp

-My TV show Redacted Tonight has been deleted from @YouTube .
-So, even if you hate everything I ever said, are we all cool with this?
-Big tech deletes anything that goes against the corporate state.
-Does that sound fine?
-Or has America become the monster it claims to fight against?"

----